dave-kennedy/Knockoff/README.md

 Knockoff is a JavaScript model binding library.
-The name is stolen from [Knockout](http://knockoutjs.com), a much better library that you should probably use instead, at least until I get the kinks worked out.
+The name is stolen from [Knockout](http://knockoutjs.com), which is hardly similar but probably has less bugs.

 The thing that's cool about Knockoff is you can wire up your view model with one function call, and you don't have to clutter your view model with weird proprietary types: